rohitkarki483/Laragigs-docker-project/README.md

 docker exec -it laravel-app php artisan migrate

 #Seeding The Database
-#To add the dummy listings with a single user, run:

 docker exec -it laravel-app php artisan db:seed

 # Create storage symlink
 docker exec -it laravel-app php artisan storage:link
 ```